Our caring and compassionate veterinary care team!

 Nicole has always had a love for animals.
 Having received her Animal Science degree from the University of Connecticut in Storrs, she is currently studying to become a Licensed Veterinary Technician.
 A resident of White Plains, she enjoys playing with Yogi, her Shetland sheepdog.

-Denise has worked in the pet care industry for 26 years and has been associated with RHVH for the last 13.
-She happily shares her Port Chester home with four dogs, a cat, a pet squirrel, and Rye Harrison “alumnus” Billie, the blue and gold Macaw parrot that had enthusiastically greeted hospital clients for so many years before her retirement.
+Denise has worked in the veterinary industry for 26 years and joined RHVH in 2008.
+She happily shares her Port Chester home with three dogs and Rye Harrison “alumnus” Billie, the blue and gold Macaw parrot that had enthusiastically greeted hospital clients for so many years before her retirement.

 Liana is a graduate of SUNY Ulster Veterinary Tech. program.
 She will be going for her license later this year.
-She recently joined the RHVH staff in early May 2015 and lives with a rabbit named Baily.
+She joined the RHVH staff in early May 2015 and lives with a rabbit named Bailey.